WordPress/gutenberg/docs/block-api.md

 * **Type:** `Array`

 Transforms provide rules for what a block can be transformed from and what it can be transformed to.
-A block can be transformed from another block, a shortcode, a regular expression or a raw DOM node.
+A block can be transformed from another block, a shortcode, a regular expression, a file or a raw DOM node.

 For example, a paragraph block can be transformed into a heading block.